iangfc/riccy/README.md

 YOU are a holder of a unit of this instrument as issued on a digital rights system (eg a blockchain).

-**RicardianHash.** The Ricardian Hash is the hash of this very document, which is calculated over the raw markdown using a standard hash algorithm (pending).
+**RicardianHash.** The Ricardian Hash is the hash of this very document, which is calculated over the raw markdown using a standard hash algorithm.
+Which it is can vary, but for this experiment, it is {{HASH}}.
 **

 Note that additional Terms are defined in Parameters below.